Frequently asked questions

 How are you safeguarding health on your holidays?

 Our measures to safeguard your health and wellbeing have been accredited by the World Travel & Tourism Council, meaning that we meet or exceed the travel industry’s latest global health & safety protocols.
-Check our health and hygiene policy here for the full details of what we are doing to keep you safe on your travels with us.

 What restrictions are there in the destination I want to travel to?